 Health and Human Services, Education, and Related Agencies (LHHS) Subcommittee,

-and health care priorities in the Fiscal Year 2011 LHHS Appropriations bill.
+priorities in the Fiscal Year 2011 LHHS Appropriations bill.

 Having passed the LHHS Subcommittee, the bill will now go to the full Senate Appropriations Committee before going to the full Senate for consideration.

 following projects were included in the bill for Eastern Washington:

 Eastern Washington University, Center for Water Policy – $300,000

 This funding will allow Eastern Washington University to educate, research, and disseminate vital information on regional water issues.

 “The majority of water study centers, both in our region and elsewhere, focus on the natural sciences for analysis and solutions to the problems they examine.
 The EWU Center for Water Policy is different in that it looks at both societal and natural factors as inextricably linked in most water issues, such as allocation, contamination and conservation.
 It has often been the case in the West that such issues were approached only from an ecological or a societal perspective, as though each were a self-contained universe within which solutions could be devised without reference to the other.
 Patently, this is not true.
 Water rarely becomes polluted, diverted, or inaccessible solely as a result of natural processes, nor does society control the natural limitations of climatic fluctuation, geological process or ecosystem regimens on the water supply,” said Rodolfo Arévalo, Ph.D., President, Eastern Washington University.

 Arévalo added, “It is the objective of the Center for Water Policy to provide fact-driven data to assist policy and decision-making.
 The natural limitations and strengths of the ecosystem and the societal parameters of competition, cooperation, and compromise must all be analyzed objectively before specific water projects can be satisfactorily accomplished.
 Over time, accumulated results should also inform more basic policy to guide future decisions.”